mikoar/coma/README.md

 ## Installation

-To install the software, you need to have Python 3.6 or higher installed on your system.
+To install the software, you need to have Python 3.9 or higher installed on your system.
 You can download the software using the following commands:

 ```
 git clone https://github.com/mikoar/coma
 cd ./coma/
-python ./setup.py install
+python3 -m venv env
+source env /bin/activate
+pip install -e .
 coma --help
 ```